The Concept of Virtue

 1. A virtue is a trait of moral (e.g., honesty) and/or intellectual (e.g. open-mindedness) excellence which characterizes a human being as a human being.
 It is not a trait of animals or inanimate objects or of members of a subdivision of human beings, such as those identified by their sex, race, ethnicity, nationality, or religion.

 2. A virtue represents what is best in being human.
 It fits or adapts a person to function to the highest capacity of his or her humanity in situations which call for that virtue, such as courage in the face of danger, for instance, or compassion in the face of suffering.
-Because of this, it has been closely linked with human wellbeing, flourishing, or happiness, both as regards the individual and the community.
+Because of this, it has been closely linked with human wellbeing, flourishing, or happiness, as regards both the individual and the community.

 3. A virtue is a practicable and observable trait of persons, not some abstract theory.
 The concept was arrived at through observation of human behavior and the traits that appeared conducive to human flourishing.
 Most if not all of us know or have known people who exemplify a certain kind of virtue, say kindness or generosity.